Rails 5 Testing using Rspec

 Time to run the spec.
 In this case, all of them.

 The next step is for you to solve the errors that Rspec is announcing.

-Making the Most of Tasks
+Bonus: Making the Most of Tasks

-tasks are awesome.
+tasks are great.
 They can be used to create tiny little scripts that you'd otherwise have to memorize.
 For example, here are a few tasks I've created specifically to create, drop, and populate the test database.
 Yes, by now, I should be able to memorize them but the truth is, I can't and don't have to.

 These suite of tasks are designed to drop, create, load and seed a test database.
 The only thing that's unique about them is

 RAILS_ENV=test but this beats me having to memorize these little details.